jack-dinsmore/starfarer/src/updates.md

 Reorganized things into a more useful fashion and made a physics engine thread.
 Built rigid bodies & started astroworks thrace-class station

+# July 8

+Transitioned to new machine and made program run on mac.
+Still needs to figure out mouse camera steering.

+# July 9

+Solved camera steering problem: on macos: moving the cursor adds to the device mouse delta so that the action is canceled.

 ## To do:
 - Space ships controls
 - Skybox